 175 MS in maze.
 (38:19)

 As soon as Wendy and Danny enter the maze, the sky becomes clouded and their shadows are obscured, whereas the day had been cloudless and sunny beforehand.
-What this means is no shadows, no orientation by the sun.
+What this means is no shadows to provide directional orientation.

 An eerie music begins.